crotwell/TauP/src/doc/sphinx/source/calculations.rst

 or the angle from the center of the earth.
 In a sphere, these are equivalent, but on an ellipsoid they are not.
 It is generally more accurate to base the traveltime calculations based on the geocentric angle instead of the surface arc distance.
-This discrepancy arrised from the difference in definition of the
+This discrepancy arose from the difference in definition of the
 `geodetic and geocentic latitude <https://en.wikipedia.org/wiki/Geodetic_coordinates#Geodetic_vs._geocentric_coordinates>`_.
 Geodetic is defined as the angle between the surface normal plane and the equatorial